Are you a woman over 40 and wondering what may be contributing to you not feeling well and your current health condition?

 Josh Billings

-Leah Cheshire is a National Board Certified Health and Wellness Coach and a speech-language pathologist.
-She has experienced fatigue, joint pain, brain fog, weight issues, Hashimoto’s Thyroiditis, and IBS and has also worked with clients who have similar symptoms.
+Leah Cheshire is a National Board Certified Health and Wellness Coach and a retired homeschooler and speech-language pathologist.
+She has experienced fatigue, joint pain, brain fog, hormonal imbalances, weight issues, Hashimoto’s Thyroiditis, and IBS and has also worked with clients who have similar conditions.
 Using nutrition and lifestyle management, she and her clients decrease symptoms and increase their energy and joy.
-Contact her here to talk about how she can help you.
+Contact her here to see how she can help you.